Gabrielhxg/Streamlit_YF/README.md

-To access workflow, the cripto_app.py and support scripts, access the Master Brench.
+To access workflow, the main app and support scripts, access the Master Brench.